 7. US Phone Numbers

-We have a free Google Voice number and a Skype Out number which is $50 per year.
+We have a free Google Voice number and a Skype number which is $50 per year.
+The Google Voice number forwards the calls to our Skype number.

 We are considering 1-800 numbers from Grasshopper after we launch.

-We also got an iPevo skype phone for receiving skype calls wirelessly, but the phone has stopped working and I am too busy to send it to the US and return it on Amazon.
+We also got an iPevo skype phone for receiving Skype calls wirelessly, but the phone has stopped working and I am too busy to send it to the US and return it to Amazon.